 Risotto originated in central-northern Italy and is now one of the most iconic Italian dishes, Risotto is made with short-grain rice that is slowly cooked with a creamy texture.
-There are a variety of ingredients used for making risotto, including mushrooms, seafood, and saffron.
+Various ingredients are used for making risotto, including mushrooms, seafood, and saffron.

 Bruschetta Al Pomodoro

 Bruschetta al Pomodoro (or tomato bruschetta) is one of many vegan options available in Italy.
-It is one of the must-try dishes in Italy because of all of the main ingredients that represent the country – tomato and basil.
+It is one of the must-try dishes in Italy because of the main ingredients representing the country – tomato and basil.
 The bread is char-grilled to give it that crunchy exterior to contrast the tomato and basil topping.

 You simply cannot leave Italy without consuming their world-famous gelato.
-A scoop or two is perfect to provide relief from the heat during an Italian summer day.
+A scoop or two is perfect to relieve the heat during an Italian summer day.

 There are also a variety of gelatos to choose from, and you can find vegan options.
 The velvety texture of the gelato is smoother than regular ice cream.